pallets/flask/docs/cli.rst

 script info can be done through click options.
 To simplify this pattern the :func:`flask.cli.script_info_option` decorator was added.

-One Flask actually needs the individual Flask application it will invoke the :meth:`flask.cli.ScriptInfo.load_app` method.
+Once Flask actually needs the individual Flask application it will invoke the :meth:`flask.cli.ScriptInfo.load_app` method.
 This happens when the server starts, when the shell is launched or when the script looks for an application-provided click command.